benroberts999/ampsci/README.md

 ## Compilation:

+ * Copy "doc/Makefile.example" from doc/ directory to the working directory, and rename to -> "Makefile"
+    * e.g.: _$cp ./doc/Makefile.example ./Makefile_
+ * (This is so you can make any necessary changes, and they won't be overwritten if you re pull from git)

  * All programs compiled using the Makefile (run _$make_)
  * The file _Makefile_ has some basic compilation options.
 It's currently set up to work on most linux systems, you may need to change a few options for others (see below)
  * Tested with g++ and clang++ on linux and mac (requires c++17)

-Note: makes use of GSL libraries (tested with ver:2.4): https://www.gnu.org/software/gsl/, and LAPACK.
+Note: makes use of GSL libraries (requires ver>2.0, tested with ver:2.4): https://www.gnu.org/software/gsl/, and LAPACK.
 These must be installed for the code to run.

 ### Compilation: Linux: